 In 1995, COPE Services Administrative Offices, Ozaukee Family Services, The United Way of Greater Milwaukee, the Volunteer Center, and the Mental Health Association moved into the first Family Enrichment Center in the Cedar Mills Clinic on Pioneer Road.
 By 1998, the Cedar Mills Clinic was bursting at the seams and needed the space occupied by the Family Enrichment Center agencies.
 In the search for a new FEC home a generous family stepped forward and offered to build the FEC a home and rent it to the agencies “at cost.

 In December of 1999, the agencies moved into a beautiful new United Way Family Enrichment Center building (UWFEC) at 885 Badger Circle in Grafton.
 This building was named for the Greater Milwaukee United Way which provided substantial support to make it possible for all the agencies to design and occupy space that would allow growth and flexibility.
-Since 1999, the number and scope of agencies that have made the FEC their home has grown and reshaped the cooperative services the agencies provide.
+Since 1999, the number and scope of agencies that have made the FEC their home has grown and reshaped the cooperative services

 In 2005, the building was donated by the generous, anonymous owner to the Family Enrichment Center, Inc. This wonderful gift would offer assurance that non-profit agencies would have a home optimizing efficiency and collaboration for the benefit of the citizens of Ozaukee County.